mikebarlow/megaphone/README.md

 Megaphone is a Laravel Livewire based component that uses the power of Laravels built in Notifications system to allow you to add "Bell Icon Notification System" to your app.

-Use the standard laravel `$user->notify()` method to send megaphone notifications to your users to keep them in the loop about changes to your app, maintenance, new features and more!

 Megaphone also ships with an Admin form component that allows you to send out a notification to all your users at once.
 Perfect for announcing new features or planned maintenance!

 ## Installation